Disclosure Day sees Steven Spielberg at his Extraterrestrial Best

 3. Mickey 17

-While not quite hitting the same highs as his Best Picture winning Parasite (2019), Bong Ho Joon’s Mickey 17 continues the director’s fascination with the caste system, capitalism and human dispensability.
-It’s a goofy film with strange characters and creatures and a closing sequence that is weird in its own right, but it speaks to wider issues of injustice and treating people with inhumanity for material gain, yet its Ho Joon’s most optimistic film as well.
+While not quite hitting the same highs as his Best Picture winning Parasite (2019), Bong Joon Ho’s Mickey 17 continues the director’s fascination with the caste system, capitalism and human dispensability.
+It’s a goofy film with strange characters and creatures and a closing sequence that is weird in its own right, but it speaks to wider issues of injustice and treating people with inhumanity for material gain, yet it’s Bong’s most optimistic film as well.

 There’s a palpable pity in watching Robert Pattinson’s Mickey character be reprinted through a human printing machine time and time again, until through an error, two versions of him emerge, opposed in multiple ways yet finding a commonality in their disposable existence to unite against those that discard them like an old shoe.
 The scale of the film is evident in its Hollywood-ised grandeur of space travel and all that comes with it, but it stays close to the heart of its oddballs, never losing sight of the human condition even as it threatens to become relegated to a means to something more sinister.